 In today's business environment, cloud computing is the most flexible and cost-efficient method to set up operations.
 Yet, as businesses increasingly rely on cloud-based services to store, manage, and exchange data, this attracts unwanted guests.

 Consequently, there has been a significant increase in data breaches, disrupting business operations and jeopardizing companies' security and compliance worldwide.
-These breaches often stem from attackers exploiting vulnerabilities and misconfigurations in cloud systems.
+According to Cybersecurity Insiders, these breaches often stem from attackers exploiting vulnerabilities and misconfigurations in cloud systems.

 This blog will cover the most recent cloud security trends that are shaping the industry.
 By keeping up with these developments, businesses can enhance the protection of their digital assets and reinforce the security of their cloud computing infrastructure to mitigate potential breaches.

 Cloud computing offers businesses cost-efficiency, flexibility, and scalability, but it also introduces security vulnerabilities and risks

 The shared responsibility model requires cloud providers to secure the infrastructure while customers secure their data and applications